-In Milford, New Hampshire is a gravestone that just won’t shut up.
+In Milford, New Hampshire, there’s a gravestone that just won’t shut up.
 It belongs to one Caroline Cutter, who died in the mid-1800s.
 It’s simple, white, and rectangular, and is crammed with about 150 words of painstakingly etched accusation, courtesy of her husband, Dr. Calvin Cutter.

 The gravestone says: